(Part 1, Part 2, Part 3, Part 4)

 But it is not all a matter of politics.
 Getting back to the religious aspect of the “covenant”, we understand, of course, that the Dark Forces will be working hard to influence the Antichrist to turn away from allowing religious freedom; the False Prophet, the one who “causes the earth and those who dwell in it to worship the first beast (the Antichrist)” will certainly be trying to influence the course of events, and the Antichrist, in that direction… and towards the worship of Materialism, his religion that features the “mark of the beast”.
 (Revelation 13:16-17).
 And so the False Prophet may capitalize on the policy blunders of the Israelis and other religious groups and use them to turn the Antichrist’s heart against “religion”, and consequently, against the “holy covenant”.

 The descriptive word “holy” in these last two references to the “covenant” in verses 28 and 30 were not used in previous references to the “covenant”.
 We might guess that Gabriel’s use of the word here was meant to emphasize the fact that the religious aspect will have become a much bigger issue and major obsession with the Antichrist.
+And in this he resembles the ancient ruler Antiochus Epiphanes, whom Gabriel uses as the historical example that best illustrates what the final anti-God ruler will be like.

-It is not enough for him to have gained great wealth and power, but in addition to military and economic dominance, he and the False Prophet wish to achieve spiritual dominance in the world.
+It is not enough for the Antichrist to have gained great wealth and power, but in addition to military and economic dominance, he and the False Prophet wish to achieve spiritual dominance in the world.
 So for them at this point the “holy covenant” is just getting in the way of their plans that they (and the powers of Darkness) are aiming towards.
 And…

-“So he shall do damage.”
 In the original Hebrew the word “damage” is not there.
 It might have been the correct word to use anyway.
 But strictly speaking, the passage just says, “so shall he do”, as if to say “he shall do accordingly”, or “his actions will be guided accordingly”.
 How the Antichrist’s change of heart will manifest at this point we don’t know.
 It could result in “damage” in the form of military strikes, or it could mean he will work intensely behind the scenes to undermine the covenant.
 Right now we don’t really know.

 A little side-note: The translation in the NKJV, “while returning”, suggests that on his way back home the “king of the North” will do his “damage”.
 Probably the passage was translated this way so as to fit it in with certain ancient historical events: Antiochus Epiphanes, on his way back to Syria after meeting with the Egyptian king, got upset with the Israelis and caused a great deal of havoc in Israel.